iGardening Logo Large Transparent Background

 How Do I Plant Mophead Hydrangeas?

-Planting mophead hydrangeas is a straightforward process that, when done correctly, sets the stage for a thriving plant.
-It’s essential to plant in spring or autumn when the soil conditions are favourable, and temperatures are moderate.
-For optimal growth, dig a hole twice the width of the root ball.
+Planting mophead hydrangeas is straightforward and, when done correctly, sets the stage for a thriving plant.
+Planting in spring or autumn is essential when the soil conditions are favourable and temperatures are moderate.
+Dig a hole twice the width of the root ball for optimal growth.

 Ensure the hole is deep enough to accommodate the entire root structure without bending.
-Mix in plenty of compost to prepare the planting hole, enriching the soil with nutrients that will aid root establishment.
-This also helps promote strong growth during the first year.
+Mix plenty of well-rotted manure to prepare the planting hole, enriching the soil with nutrients that aid root establishment and helping promote strong growth during the first year.

 Once the plant is positioned in the hole, water it thoroughly to eliminate air pockets from the root zone.
 After planting, a layer of mulch around the base helps retain soil moisture, suppress weeds, and maintain a cooler root environment, all critical to healthy growth.